Myles Straw Player Props: Guardians vs. Padres

-Myles Straw -- with a slugging percentage of .351 in his past 10 games, including two extra-base hits -- will be in action for the Cleveland Guardians versus the San Diego Padres, with Michael Wacha on the mound, on June 14 at 9:40 PM ET.
+On Thursday, Myles Straw (.222 batting average in his past 10 games, with a double, a triple, two walks and an RBI) and the Cleveland Guardians play the San Diego Padres, whose starting pitcher will be Ryan Weathers.
+First pitch is at 8:40 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Padres.
+In his last game he had a hitless showing (0-for-3) against the Padres.

 Myles Straw Game Info & Props vs. the Padres